beckler/ahoy/README.md

 - Open your preferred terminal/console/shell
 - Install [Rustup](https://rustup.rs/).
 - Clone this repo: `git clone https://github.com/beckler/ahoy.git` (if you don't have git, you can [download an archive](https://github.com/beckler/ahoy/archive/refs/heads/main.zip))
-- Navigate to where you saved this repo and run the command: `cargo run`
+- Navigate to where you cloned/downloaded this repo and run the command: `cargo run`
+- (**Possibly Required**) If you're having issues with a missing library, this does require `libusb` and any additional requirements that library requires.
+You can download and install it [from here](https://libusb.info/), or via a package manager:
+  - (macOS): `brew install libusb`
+  - (linux): `apt install pkg-config libudev-dev libusb-1.0-0-dev`